 This information sheet deals with schools and teachers using iTunes U for educational purposes.
 It is intended to provide guidance on the following:

-- The rules that you need to be aware of to ensure that you comply with copyright when using content from iTunes U
+- the rules that you need to be aware of to ensure that you comply with copyright when using content from iTunes U and

 What is iTunes U?

 iTunes U is a dedicated section of Apple’s iTunes Store that contains a wide variety of print and audiovisual educational content (eg student worksheets, quizzes, PowerPoints, lecture notes, readings, lesson plans, presentations, PowerPoints, lab demos, video lectures, webcasts, podcasts etc) from universities, museums and public media organisations available to download or to access from cloud storage. iTunes U allows a user to search for, download and play educational content in the same way that they can search, download and play songs, podcasts, television shows and movies from iTunes.

 To use the service, a user is required to download and install iTunes on an Internet-connected computer, iPad, tablet or mobile phone, and then download the iTunes U app from the iTunes Store (shown in the screenshot above).
 Users can select entire courses or choose individual video, audio recordings, ebooks or PDFs etc. Selected material can be found in the ‘My iTunes U’ section on each user’s iTunes.
 The material can then either be watched directly on the PC or synchronised onto a portable media player for mobile learning.

 Teachers can also use iTunes U to make their own content available to students.

 The NCU encourages teachers – wherever possible – to engage in “smartcopying” practices that help manage copyright costs.

 Using Creative Commons licensed content and Open Education Resources